blacklocus/metrics-cloudwatch/README.md

 We have multiple machines in the *Service X* cluster.
 We want a count over all machines as well as counts for individual machines.
 To submit to each machine-specific and machine-ignornat, we name the counter **ServiceX Requests machine={insert machine id here}**.

-> Measuring: Number of Requests to Service X, is a code hale Counter with metric name "ServiceX Requests"

 In this example, this turns out to be